linomassaro/multitracks-vlc/README.md

 ## Direct Execution

-This application can be executed directly by downloading and running the installer from the [releases page](https://github.com/linomassaro/multitracks-vlc/releases).
+This application can be executed directly (no requirements) by downloading and running the installer from the [releases page](https://github.com/linomassaro/multitracks-vlc/releases).
 This method is specifically for Windows users.

 ## Features